Greggs: COVID-19 impact

 In response to the ongoing disruption, Greggs was forced to close all stores on 24 March 2020, furloughing most of its employees.
 On 24 April 2020, it was decided Greggs were carrying out a controlled trial of 20 stores in Newcastle with regard to safety measures taken in response to COVID-19.
 This was later called off; due to the amount of press coverage it was deemed dangerous and trials were carried out behind closed doors at undisclosed locations throughout the UK.

-After a successful trial Greggs announced it was opening 800 shops around 15 June 2020, with all the new measures in place which include perspex screens, social distancing markers and door staff.
-The company has also said reduced trading hours and a reduced menu will be in place until further notice.
+After a successful trial Greggs announced it was opening 800 shops in June 2020, with all the new measures in place including Perspex acrylic screens, social distancing markers and door staff.
+The company also said that reduced trading hours and a reduced menu would be in place until further notice.
 Greggs opened all shops with the new measures near the end of July 2020.
 Some food items were reintroduced to the menu in September 2020.
 In November 2020, the company announced it would be cutting 820 jobs due to the COVID-19 pandemic that affected the company's sales.